HS-High-Science/HSPS-Handbook/Handbook/Handbook.md

 Junior Instructors are members of HSPS who have shown that they are competent enough to take on the job of HSPS’s backbone operations.
 They deal with day-to-day operations within HSPS, host trainings, deal with reports, etc.

 #### Instructor (INS)
-Instructors are Junior Instructors who have excelled at their work and have been granted the privilege of holding this rank.
+Instructors are former Junior Instructors who have excelled at their work and have been granted the privilege of holding this rank.
 They are the most senior obtainable rank in HSPS that can have more than one person.
 If they say something to you, it is almost guaranteed that they are correct, given their knowledge and experience within HSPS.

 ### Command